 Sir Grange has a world-renowned status, and believe it or not, it’s the number one selling zoysia grass in the USA.
 This turf is not only attractive but is sturdy and holds its own during the harsh Australian climates.

-On the other hand, Palmetto is also known for its tough fight against the brutal weather conditions.
-Although Palmetto has a decent heat resistance, Sir Grange easily wins in that department.
+On the other hand, Palmetto is also known for its tough fight against brutal weather conditions.
+Although Palmetto has decent heat resistance, Sir Grange easily wins in that department.
 It has an extremely high level of drought resistance and can go longer without water and fertilisation.

 In terms of wear tolerance, once again, Sir Grange takes the spot.
 However, once Sir Grange is subjected to hard wear and tear, it’ll take a long time for it to self-repair since it grows rather slowly unlike Palmetto.

 Palmetto has a selective resistance against insects and weeds, whereas Sir Grange is highly resistant to weeds and insects in general.

 When it comes to shade tolerance, both kinds of grass have a high level.
 Sir Grange is slightly higher with a shade tolerance of 75%, whereas Palmetto has 65%.
 This means Sir Grange will need about an hour less sunlight than Palmetto.

 Appearance is a strong factor for both turfs and neither will disappoint.
 With both varieties showcasing a dark green colour, the only competition here is how they retain their colour during winter.

 While both varieties are known to retain their beautiful colour in cooler weather conditions, Palmetto’s colour retention is better than that of Sir Grange.
 Performing at a better rate, Palmetto has 75.5% better winter colour than most turf varieties.

 Sir Grange grass was initially created with the purpose of carpeting golf courses, so it wouldn’t be a surprise that this grass is frequently complimented on its neat and synthetic like appearance.